• Skip to primary navigation

 • Can I use any popsicle mold?

 • Any popsicle mold or even ice cube trays work well.
-I prefer the reusable sticks, but wooden sticks work too.
+I prefer reusable sticks, but wooden sticks work too.

 • Can all varieties of sweet potatoes work (different colors)?